Cale-Torino/Practical_Usage_Load_Shedding_API/README.md

 Now the app retuned the HTML text only as a string and then the app runs a loop to process this information.

-Finally after a few checks in the loop the current days load-shedding times are returned. also within the loop it is possible to compare times and trigger a shutdown 5 minutes before load-shedding like in my example.
+Finally after a few checks in the loop the current days load-shedding times are returned.
+Also within the loop it is possible to compare times and trigger a shutdown 5 minutes before load-shedding like in my example.

 The loop also ignores negative times because they are past load-shedding times.